 Credits are determined by the Leadership Team and will be communicated in the weekly team emails and announcements.
-Advocacy and conference presentations will count as community service or demonstrations credits as appropriate.
+Advocacy and conference presentations will count as FIRST Outreach credits as appropriate.

-Returning students must also organize one robot demonstration or community service event to get the achievement.
+Returning students must also organize one FIRST Outreach event to get the achievement.
 Please refer to the Wiki on our website for instructions on how to organize these events.

-3.1.6 Fundraising
+3.2.6.
+Fundraising